iapyeh/GGeditor/docs/index.rst

 #.
 Support footnotes, image, list item and table.
 #.
 Support full-width characters (CKJ) in headings and table.
 #.
 Support internal links to bookmarks, headings and Google Docs native table of contents (in document table of contents).
 #.
+Support relative links to other generated reST files of the Google Docs under the same folder and subfolders.
+#.
 Support cross-document table of content (.. doctree::) for the readthedocs.org.
 #.
-Support admonitions of the readthedocs.org.
+Support all style of admonitions of the readthedocs.org.

 .. _h131f586a50795a4822677d4166231766: